-Over the festive season, many businesses employ additional staff on a casual basis to help manage the steep increase in customers, sales and the extended retail trading hours.
-It is important that employers are aware of their obligations to casual staff, for example to ensure casuals are provided with a minimum number of hours work in any engagement, and minimum rates of pay inclusive of casual loading.
+During the festive season, many businesses employ additional casual staff to help manage the increase in customers, sales and the extended retail trading hours.
+It is important for employers to be aware of their obligations to casual staff, for example to ensure casuals are provided with a minimum number of hours work in any engagement, and minimum rates of pay including their casual loading.
 It is also necessary to mitigate any risk that a casual employee may later be able to mount legal claims to permanent employee entitlements.

-In the 2018 decision Workpac v Skene, although Mr Skene was formally employed as a casual employee successfully argued that they had an entitlement to annual leave because he was in actuality a permanent employee.
-This was shown by the facts that he had worked as a dump truck operator at a coal mine for 12-hour shifts, on a ‘7 days off, 7 days on’ continuous and regular roster over a period of four years; his rosters were set 12 months in advance.
-The Full Bench found that the essence of a casual employment relationship to be “the absence of a firm advance commitment as to the duration of the employee’s employment or the days (or hours) the employee will work.’
+In the 2018 decision Workpac v Skene, although Mr Skene was formally employed as a casual employee, he successfully argued that he had an entitlement to annual leave because he was in actuality a permanent employee.
+This was shown by the facts that he had worked as a dump truck operator at a coal mine on regular 12-hour shifts, on a ‘seven days off, seven days on’ continuous and regular roster over a period of four years; his rosters were set 12 months in advance.
+The Full Bench found that the essence of a casual employment relationship to be ‘the absence of a firm advance commitment as to the duration of the employee’s employment or the days (or hours) the employee will work.’
 The fact that Mr Skene was paid a higher rate of pay and was labelled a casual employee was not sufficient to negate the regular, systematic and ongoing nature of his employment.
 Mr Skene was found to have been misclassified as a casual employee when he was, in reality, a permanent employee.
 Workpac was ordered to pay annual leave entitlements that he did not receive over the course of his employment.

-1. When creating casual positions consider whether the role has irregularity, unpredictability, uncertainty, discontinuity and intermittency in the pattern and nature of work.
-If it is a regular and ongoing role into the long term, it is probably not suited to a casual engagement;
+- When creating casual positions consider whether the role has irregularity, unpredictability, uncertainty, discontinuity and intermittency in the pattern and nature of work.
+If it is a regular and ongoing role into the long term, it is probably not suited to a casual engagement.

 - the nature of the employment is casual and irregular;

-- the casual loading is in lieu of any leave entitlements;
+- the casual loading is compensation for the employee in lieu of any leave entitlements;

-- the employee will not have fixed hours and will be advised on an as needed basis; and
+- the employee will not have regular fixed hours and will be advised of shifts on an as needed basis; and

 - there is no promise of ongoing work.

-3. Comply with your obligations as an employer to pay penalty rates, overtime and any additional loadings in accordance with the employment contract, enterprise agreement and/or modern award;
+- Comply with your obligations as an employer regarding pay, penalty rates, overtime and any additional loadings in accordance with the casual employment contract, enterprise agreement and/or modern award.

-4. If you intend to retain a Christmas casual on a regular, systematic and ongoing basis over the coming year, transition the employee to a permanent part-time or full-time role and offer a new contract of employment.
+- If you intend to retain a Christmas casual on a regular, systematic and ongoing basis into the new year, transition the employee to a permanent part-time or full-time role and offer a new contract of employment.

-There is little risk in cases of short term engagement over the busy festive season, but care needs to be exercised where that employment continues into the longer term.
-For more information on the Skene v Workpac decision and its implications for employers, our previous article is available here
+There is little risk in cases of short-term engagement over the busy festive season, but care needs to be exercised where that employment continues into the longer term.